Tom-Ainsworth/CI-PP4-toms-drum-lessons/README.md

 <img src="readme-content/images/data-schema.png" alt="data schema for tom's drum lessons" width="70%"/>

 The Transcriptions and Lessons entities will only be writtable from an admin, so that I can maintain the quality of the material.
 Reviews will require a login to post, and will be subject to admin approval.
-They will be conntected to the user so that each user can be identified in their review.
+They will be connected to the user so that each user can be identified in their review.

 #### Wireframes